openstack/freezer-specs/specs/stein/approved/add-ftp-support-for-freezer.rst

         ]
     }

-* Specifying the storage as ftps, the request Example in creating job as follows::
+* Specifying the storage as ssh(sftp), the request Example in creating job as follows::

     {